-- Optional Copyright Fee: $65.00.
-Although the University of Massachusetts Amherst requires that all dissertations be copyrighted by placing a copyright notice in all copies of the work, the registration of the copyright and payment of the registration fee is optional.
+Although the University of Massachusetts Amherst requires that all dissertations be copyrighted by placing a copyright notice in all copies of the work, registration of the copyright with the U.S. Copyright Office is optional.

 The Graduate School requires doctoral students to deliver electronic copies of their dissertation manuscripts to us.
 We review the manuscript for formatting, and contact the student for any revisions we deem necessary.

 All of our electronic submissions are processed through the UMass Amherst dissertation submission site.
 Here you will find a description of the submission process.

 This manual, created by the Graduate School, is designed to aid you in the process of submitting your manuscript.
 The guidelines provide you with a quick reference as you prepare your manuscript.
 The manual also contains further explanations of form and style as well as a wide range of suggestions and advice that should clarify the rules and explain possible options in areas where decisions about form and layout are at your discretion.
 It is important that you read the entire manual before you begin preparing your manuscript so that you understand the format and the purposes behind the rules.